-North Little Rock Community Gardens Summer 2022
+North Little Rock Community Gardens Summer 2024

 One of the greatest needs in the North Little Rock community is access to healthy, affordable, and nutritious food.
 The NLR Community Garden Program was established in 2009 in an effort to address food insecurity and simultaneously beautify the City of NLR.
-It is a tax funded program dedicated to making local food accessible and educating the public on gardening practices by increasing the amount of community gardens in our neighborhoods.
+It is a city funded program dedicated to making local food accessible and educating the public on gardening practices by increasing the amount of community gardens in our neighborhoods.

 Let’s keep growing food for change and digging for the future!